Overview

 numResults | number | No | Number of websites to search (3-20).
 Default: 3.
 Higher = deeper research. |

-schema | object | No | The Pydantic or Zod object that describes the structure and format of the response |
+schema | object | No | The Pydantic or Zod object that describes the structure and format of the response (AI extraction mode only) |

 mock | boolean | No | Optional parameter to enable mock mode.
 When set to true, the request will return mock data instead of performing an actual search.
 Useful for testing and development.
 Default: false |